robotiyee-cell/Mobile-App-/README.md

 It can also identify which **brand or designer**  a specific outfit resembles, helping users make smarter wardrobe and shopping decisions.

 ---

+## 💬 Prompt Engineering & AI Workflow
+This project was conceptualized and built using **AI-assisted development workflows**.
+I personally **designed and refined the prompts** that guided the Rork AI tool in generating the mobile app structure, component logic, and UI flow.
+This process demonstrates the ability to apply **prompt engineering techniques** to achieve desired design and functionality outcomes.

+---
 ## ✨ Key Features

 | Feature | Description |